 The placement exam is open to any UT Austin student planning to enroll in a DMES language course in the upcoming semester.
 Students who completed a DMES language course at UT but did not make a C or better cannot take the placement exam as a substitute for meeting a course prerequisite.
 Native or heritage speakers seeking to gain credit to fulfill the language requirement for their degree are not eligible to take the placement exam (See Credit-By-Exam below).

 Schedule & Sign Up

 Language placement tests are offered twice a year in August and January.
-The next test will be held on August 17, 2016 from 9:00am - 12:00pm.
-Click here to sign up for the Arabic test, or click here to sign up for the Hebrew, Persian or Turkish test.
+The next tests will be held on August 17, 2016 from 9:00am - 2:00pm for Arabic, and 9am - 12:00pm for Persian/Turkish/Hebrew.
+Click here to sign up for the Arabic test, or click here to sign up for either the Hebrew, Persian or Turkish tests.

-The Arabic test will be held in MEZ 1.102, and the Hebrew, Persian and Turkish test will be held in MEZ 1.216.
+The Arabic test will be held in the MEZ 4.136 computer lab.
+The Hebrew, Persian and Turkish tests will be held in MEZ 1.216.

 Please contact Katie Aslan at email@example.com if you have questions about language placement.

 A credit-by-exam (CBE) evaluation determines which courses in the language sequence a student may claim credit for based on his/her current proficiency level.
 This test is only open to current UT Austin students.
 These evaluations are typically taken by students who wish to fulfill the language requirement or receive credit for one or more courses in the language sequence but DO NOT intend to continue their study of that language at UT.
 CBE credit is available for ARA 601C & 611C, HEB 601C & 611C, PRS 601C & 611C, and TUR 601C & 611C, which are the department's first-year language sequences.
 Note: Study guides are not provided for the test.